123456789_123456789_123456789_123456789_123456789_

 #slice(*keys) ⇒ Hash

-Returns a new Hash object containing the entries for the given #keys:
+Returns a new hash containing the entries from self for the given #keys; ignores any keys that are not found:

 h = {foo: 0, bar: 1, baz: 2}